 We live in an age of low attention spans and immediate gratification.
 Social media users crave content that is short and to the point.
 In fact, reports show that 45% of viewers stop watching a video after just one minute.

-Try breaking your video down into smaller chunks for sharing on Facebook, Instagram, Twitter and other social media platforms at regular intervals.
-Making your video into an ongoing series will keep your viewers coming back for more!
+Repurpose video content by breaking it down into smaller chunks.
+Then, you can share these regularly on Facebook, Instagram, Twitter and other platforms.
+For example, making your video into a series will keep your viewers coming back for more!

 Switch over to the written word

-Converting your video into the written word might seem counterproductive — after all, video is by far the internet’s favourite type of content — but there are multiple benefits to transcribing your video and sharing the text as a blog post.
+If we tell you to repurpose video content into written, it might seem counterproductive.
+After all, video is by far the internet’s favourite type of content.
+However, there are multiple benefits to transcribing your video and sharing the text as a blog post.

-For starters, this will help search engines index your content and will give you an extra opportunity to include valuable keywords that will increase your search engine ranking.
+Firstly, this will help search engines index your content.
+Furthermore, it will give you an extra opportunity to include valuable keywords that will increase your search engine ranking.
 Reports show that companies that blog receive 434% more indexed pages, on average!

 And, there’s definitely no harm in embedding your video in your blog post as well.
 Incorporating video into a blog post attracts three times more inbound links!